project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

-5. Run the script `./sunbird_install.sh`.
+5.Run the script `./sunbird_install.sh`.
 This script sets up the infra setup from  stage 1 to stage 6 in a sequence shown in following table.

 |stage no |stage name|Description|
 |:-----      |:-------|:--------|